LVM

 # Create LV with specific size

-sudo lvcreate -L 10G -n lv_home vg_data
+sudo lvcreate -L 10G -n lv_home vg_data # Create LV using percentage of VG

-sudo lvcreate -l 100%FREE -n lv_data vg_data
+sudo lvcreate -l 100%FREE -n lv_data vg_data # Create LV with percentage of VG

-sudo lvcreate -l 50%VG -n lv_apps vg_data
+sudo lvcreate -l 50%VG -n lv_apps vg_data # Create LV with number of extents

 sudo lvcreate -l 2560 -n lv_web vg_data